 In the example below you can see I created a Segment Birthdays and inside a smart group named Todays Birthday.

 Step 4: Set the Filter.
-First, choose the relevant Time-Based Custom Field, and then finally select the criteria that the group will be defined by.
+First, choose the relevant Time-Based User Profile Field, and then finally select the criteria that the group will be defined by.
 This is done by choosing the option which filters the group.

 Below you can see the complete process we went through when creating the time-based smart group.

 KEEP IN MIND - the members of the groups are not permanent and get recalculated very often (daily/weekly/monthly depending on the filter), so users within the group today are not necessarily there tomorrow, and on some days your group may not include anyone.